-This Register aims to provide information about some of the research projects, programs and clinical trials in the area of inherited retinal disease that are currently being conducted.
+The (inherited retinal disease) IRD Research Project and Clinical Trial Register aims to provide information about research projects and clinical trials in the area of inherited retinal disease.

 This listing is for informational purposes only